rafaelma/pgbackman/docs/manual.rst

    ``dbname``, ``database`` under the section ``[pgbackman_database]``.

-   You can also define ``password`` in this section but we discourage to do this and recommend to define a ``.pgpass`` file in the home directory of the users ``root`` and ``pgbackman`` with this information, e.g.::
+   You can also define a ``password`` in this section but we discourage to do this and recommend to define a ``.pgpass`` file in the home directory of the users ``root`` and ``pgbackman`` with this information, e.g.::

-     dbhost.domain:5432:pgbackman:pgbackman_role_rw:PASSWORD
+     <dbhost.domain>:5432:pgbackman:pgbackman_role_rw:PASSWORD

    and set the privileges of this file with ``chmod 400 ~/.pgpass``.

-   Even a better solution will be to use the ``cert`` autentication for the pgbackman database user so we do not need to save passwords around.
+   An even better solution will be to use ``cert`` autentication for the pgbackman database user, so we do not need to save passwords.

 #.
 Update and reload the ``pg_hba.conf`` file in the postgreSQL server
    running the pgbackman database, with a line that gives access to the pgbackman database from the new backup server.
-We recommend to use a SSL connection to encrypt all the trafikk between the database server and the backup server, e.g.::
+We recommend to use a SSL connection to encrypt all the traffic between the database server and the backup server, e.g.::

-     hostssl   pgbackman   pgbackman_role_rw    10.20.20.20.200/32     md5
+     hostssl   pgbackman   pgbackman_role_rw    <backup_server_IP>/32     md5

 #.
 Define the backup server in PgBackMan via the PgBackMan shell::